 Vice President of Strategic Businesses of FEMSA

 Mr. Garza joined FEMSA in 1985 and held various positions including CEO of FEMSA Empaques.
-In 2012 he was appointed to his current position.
-He served as President of the Employers Confederation of Mexico (Coparmex) for the state of Nuevo León (2011-2013), and has served as National Vice President since 2009.
-He is Chairman of the Talent and Culture Committee of Tecnológico de Monterrey, and member of the Board of Coca-Cola FEMSA and Tecnológico de Monterrey.
-Mr. Garza earned a Bachelor’s degree in Industrial Engineering from Tecnológico de Monterrey and completed postgraduate coursework at IPADE.
+In 2009 he was appointed to his current position.
+He is vice-chairman of the executive commission of the National President of the Employers Confederation of Mexico (Coparmex).
+He is member of the Board of Directors FEMSA, ITESM, Grupo Nutec, S.A. de C.V. and American School Foundation of Monterrey, A.C. and he is an alternate member of the Board of Directors of Coca-Cola FEMSA.
+Mr. Garza earned a Bachelor’s degree in Industrial Engineering from ITESM and completed postgraduate coursework at IPADE.

 Genaro Borrego Estrada